How to Save Photos from Messages in Mac OS X Quickly with Drag & Drop

 - From the Messages app, choose or create any conversation thread that has at least one image or picture embedded in the message thread

-- Click and drag the photo to from the Messages window to the Mac desktop and release, or drag and drop the image into a specific folder within the OS X Finder
+- Click and drag the photo to from the Messages window to the Mac desktop and release, or drag and drop the image into a specific folder within the Mac Finder

 Regular readers may recall that we showed you how users can directly access the Messages Attachments folder and get direct file level access to whatever media has been transferred back and forth through the Messages client, but ultimately this drag & drop trick is much more user friendly and practical for the majority of Mac users.

-Do keep in mind that this only works with images, pictures, and media files that are in the active chat window of a message thread in OS X. If a user was to clear the chat history then the photos will disappear as well.
+Do keep in mind that this only works with images, pictures, and media files that are in the active chat window of a message thread in Mac OS.
+If a user was to clear the chat history then the photos will disappear as well.